 At what point does it get too big to paddle for you?
 Are there any days where it may be a bit smaller than normal, but low-tide or something else that makes it heavier so you opt for the ski?
 And, if it is, what’s the best way to go about or “solve” it?

 For me when you’re getting consistent 50-foot sets I’d rather not paddle.
-At that point, its no longer fun, just terrifying.
+At that point, it’s no longer fun, just terrifying.
 I would rather tow.
 Unless maybe it looks clean and is the right day for it.
-If its smaller than normal I’m always paddling.
+If it’s smaller than normal I’m always paddling.
 Even on a minus tide, there are good waves to paddle, in my opinion.

 Are there any particular waves you’d like to hit this year?
 Maybe something international?